 By achieving this, it results in cows eating more forage, an increased nutrient intake, a higher milk-from-forage return, all whilst requiring less bought in feed, thereby offering a double return on investment.

-What is the EnviroSystems BioCircle® and how does OptiSile silage additive fit into this?
+How does OptiSile silage additive fit into the BioCircle?